 When you call to schedule an appointment, our staff will happily schedule your appointment and provide you with all the necessary instructions about your visit.
 In addition, the staff member will perform all check-in functions (forms, co-pay collections, etc.) as well as perform a clinical intake.
 This way when you enter our office you are ready to see the provider right away.
 The day before your visit, our staff will call to confirm your appointment and make sure we have all the information you need to ensure your visit runs smoothly and efficiently.
-Ten minutes before your appointment, our staff will call you on your cell phone and grant you access to the building by providing you with the exam room number to report to.

 To help you prepare for your appointment, please keep the following in mind:

 - Patients should be in the area 15 minutes prior to your appointment time and make sure your cell phone is on so we can call you and give you your exam room number to report to.